chrisjalinsky/dhcp-pxe-coreos/README.md

 * Create a load balanced ingress point into the cluster
 * Set up Horizontal autoscaling for a custom Docker image
 * Authenticate and pull the image from a Docker private registry
-* Load test the autoscaling feature
+* Load test the autoscaling feature with Siege

 ###Dependencies:
 * Ansible >= 2.0